It's been a week that's turned the smartwatch game on its head – and Samsung had to bring something good to the party.

 There is a neat workout mode with Note 8 smartphones, where you'll find 50 workouts.
 Start these on the phone and you can follow them from your watch, skipping or pausing as required.
 What's more, you can beam your smartphone to a Samsung TV using Samsung Connect (everyone has a Sammy watch, phone and TV, right?
 Thought so) and your heart rate will display on the screen, as they all work in perfect harmony.

 So what's the early verdict on the Samsung Gear Sport?
 Well, Samsung has built on an existing winning formula (the Gear S2) and added features which provide genuine reasons to buy.

-The Spotify offline syncing is a real reason to watch this device with interest, when it arrives in October – as is the Speedo-based swim tracking, which has the potential to be a gold standard in the pool.
+The Spotify offline syncing is a real reason to watch this device with interest, when it arrives on 27 October – as is the Speedo-based swim tracking, which has the potential to be a gold standard in the pool.

 We're obviously going to be testing the Samsung Gear Sport keenly, so come back for our full review.

 Unlike the Gear Fit2 Pro, it took a bit longer for pricing and availability details to emerge regarding the Gear Sport.
 However, we now know the watch will be available for $299.99 and land in the US from 27 October.

 Whether it owning a lower price tag than the Cupertino smartwatch proves enough of a factor to sway people remains to be seen, but if it isn't your cup of tea, expect to see its predecessors come down in price sooner rather than later.